 - Store covered.
 Cover any leftovers with plastic wrap or foil and store at room temperature.
 You can store it right in the pan OR transfer leftover slices of cake to an airtight container!

-This cake will stay good for 3 – 4 days if kept tightly covered.
+This banana cake will stay good for 3 – 4 days if kept tightly covered.

 Yes, you can freeze banana cake.
 Double wrap the unfrosted cake in freezer bags or foil and it’ll stay good in the freezer for about a month.